Alice of Champagne: Queen consort

 Maria Komnene conducted the negotiations for the marriage of Alice to King Hugh I of Cyprus, Aimery of Lusignan's son and successor, in accordance with the agreement their fathers had reached.
-Since the marriage of Alice's mother and Hugh’s father made them step-siblings, a special dispensation was needed.
-This was granted by Pope Innocent III.
+Since the marriage of Alice's mother and Hugh’s father made them step-siblings, a special dispensation was needed and was granted by Pope Innocent III.
 Blanche of Navarre paid part of her niece's dowry to ensure that she would stay in Cyprus rather than attempt to lay claim to Champagne and Brie.
 To strengthen her son's position, Blanche also persuaded Philip II of France in 1209 to promise that he would not allow anyone to challenge Theobald IV's right to the two counties before Theobald reached the age of majority.

 Alice and Hugh married probably in 1210, with Alice receiving the County of Jaffa as the agreed upon dowry.
 They had two daughters, Maria and Isabella, and a son, Henry.
 Alice's sister, Philippa, married Erard of Ramerupt, who laid claim to Champagne and Brie on Philippa's behalf in 1213, leading to a succession war.
 Blanche soon approached the Holy See to demand an investigation into the validity of the second and third marriages of Alice's mother, stating that her first marriage to Humphrey of Toron had not been annulled in accordance with canon law.
 The inquiry conducted by Cardinal Robert of Courçon at the Pope's order concluded that both Humphrey and Isabella had protested against the annulment of their marriage, implying that her two subsequent marriages were void.
 If the inquiry had been completed, Alice and her sisters Maria and Philippa could have lost their claim to the Kingdom of Jerusalem, for children born to parents whose marriage was declared void were regarded as illegitimate.
 Probably to avoid such undesirable political consequences, as the historian Bernard Hamilton notes, the investigation was not "pursued with any degree of rigour".